auth0/lock/README.md

 #### UI options

 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
-- **connections {Array}**: List of social providers that will be available to perform the authentication.
-Most of the time you will specify a provider with the connection name, e.g. `facebook`.
-When the connection's `name` and `strategy` don't match, you'll need to provide an object with those properties, e.g. `{name: "my-connection", strategy: "facebook"}`.
-This option doesn't have a default value and must be specified when opening the Lock with a method that provides social authentication.
 - **container {String}**: The `id` of the html element where the Lock will be rendered.
 This makes the Lock appear inline instead of in a modal window.
 - **dict {Object}**: Allows to customize every piece of text displayed in the Lock.
 Defaults to `{}`.
 See below [Dict Specification](#dict-specification) for the details.
 - **icon {String}**: Url for an image that will be placed in the Lock's header.
 Defaults to Auth0's logo.